cormullion/newlisp-projects/Home.md

 ### Welcome to the newlisp-projects wiki!

-This is the place where the newLISP code from unbalanced-parentheses.nfshost.com ended up.
+This is the place where some of the newLISP code from unbalanced-parentheses.nfshost.com ended up.
 In here you can find:

 -  analyse-router-traffic.lsp : get traffic data from a DD-WRT router
 -  dragonfly-plugins: